ziyaaktas/node-express-image-processing-server/tasks_image-processor/module_3/module_3_tasks.md

 `workerData.destination` as the first argument.
 The second argument should be an anonymous function.

-## Handle errors gracefully
+## Handle resize errors gracefully
 TASK 7:
-Pass `error` as the argument to our anonymous function.
+Give our anonymous function a parameter of `error`.
 Inside the function body, check if `error` is a truthy value.
-If it is `throw` the `error`.
+If it is, `throw` the `error`.

 ## Send a message to the parent thread
 TASK 8: